roblatour/esp32max7219/README.md

                    "Clear the memory of the message board"    (clears the non-volatile memory in which the Wifi SSID, Wifi Password, Pushbullet Access Token, and current message values are stored)

+         For Method 1, an additional method exists, it is:
+                   "Show uptime"                              (this will show in the browser the amount of time since the Scrolling Message Board was last started)

          Note the maximum text message length is about 4,000 characters (which should be more that enough for most use cases)